nguyenquyhy/Sponge-Discord/README.md

     - `broadcastTemplate`: (optional) template for messages in Discord from `/discord broadcast` command
   - `minecraft`: templates in Minecraft
     - `chatTemplate`: (optional) template for messages from Discord to Minecraft
+        - **Supported Placeholders**
+        - %s - the message sent via discord
+        - %a - the username of the message author
+        - %r - the name of the highest role held by the message author (See also defaultRole & roleBlacklist)
+        - %c - the color code of the highest role if set to a Minecraft compatible color
+        - %g - the current game of the message author
+        - %s - the message sent from discord
     - `attachmentTemplate`: (required for linkDiscordAttachments) template for Discord attachments linked in Minecraft _(thanks, Mohron)_
     - `attachmentColor`: (optional) designate a color to be applied to attachmentTemplate (ie `&0` or `§0`) _(thanks, Mohron)_
     - `attachmentHoverTemplate`: (optional) template for the message shown when you hover over an attachment link _(thanks, Mohron)_
+    - `defaultRole`: (optional) a default role and formatting to be used when a user's has no non-blacklisted roles _(thanks, Mohron)_
+    - `roleBlacklist`: (optional) a list of roles to ignore when calculating a user's highest rank _(thanks, Mohron)_

 You can find some example configurations in `examples` folders.